How Long Does Chapter 13 Bankruptcy Take?

 Filing for Chapter 13 bankruptcy is more complex than filing for Chapter 7 bankruptcy.
 Chapter 13 bankruptcy is generally appropriate for individuals who want to protect valuable property and who have more discretionary income that can be allocated to creditors.
 Individuals must meet the following criteria In order to file for Chapter 13 bankruptcy:

 - Your Debts Cannot Be Over A Certain Limit.
 If your total burden of secured (e.g. mortgages and car loans) and unsecured (e.g. credit card bills) debts is too high, you will not be considered eligible to file for Chapter 13.
-The limit thresholds change over time, so it’s best to check with an experienced bankruptcy attorney.

 - You Are Not A Business.
 Chapter 13 bankruptcy is only available to individuals; however, the repayment plan can include business related debts that you have incurred.